I3S-ESSnet/Documents/ko-meeting/wp1/arc-kickoff.md

 # I3S ESSnet - Description of the ARC service

 This document describes in detail the 'ARC' service developed by Insee.
 This service implements extended functionalities for integrating administrative data into statistical processes.
-The description is organized according to the AAA (Attractiveness, Achievability, Affordability) framework defined by the "Sharing Common Functionalities" ESSnet.
+The description is organized according to the AAA (Attractiveness, Achievability, Affordability) framework defined by the “Sharing Common Functionalities” ESSnet.

 # Attractiveness